Policies and Procedures

 Note: There is risk, if you are personally doing this on your own, without consulting with Purchasing Services, and without setting up a Purchase Order specifying the evaluation, the terms such as freight and time frame of returning the items.
 Without the PO, the individual requesting the item from the vendor could be personally obligated to cover any and all charges associated with the equipment.xi.
 Motor Vehicles

 When purchasing new or used motor vehicles, the dealer must provide Form 82994 DHSMV, Application for Certificate of title and/or vehicle registration and a Florida tag must also be obtained.
 Payment for new or used motor vehicles must include a copy of the Certificate of Origin, Certificate of Title, Form 82994 HSMV (if needed) and odometer disclosure.
-Repairs or Maintenance requisitions must include the University property number or the license tag number of the vehicle.
+Repairs or Maintenance requisitions must include the University property number or the license tag number of the vehicle along with the year/make/model of the vehicle.
 If repairs are the result of an accident, then a copy of the accident report must be provided for payment.xii.
-Communications
+Information Technology Resources

 The University is allowed to lease or rent equipment.
 Leases for equipment are subject to the normal purchasing procedures including competitive solicitation.
 Leases of equipment, including month-to-month leases, must contain a cancellation clause (30 or 60 days), availability of funds clause and a stipulated lease period, not to exceed twelve (12) months or the end of the current fiscal year if Educational and General (E&G) Expense funds are involved.
 A lease may contain a renewal option clause for a future period subject to the availability of funds, if appropriate.
 A requisition for lease of equipment, other than for a casual rental or lease, must be accompanied by documentation to support the proposition that it is more economically prudent and cost effective to lease the equipment, as opposed to outright purchase of the equipment.
 If the cost of the annual lease exceeds $75,000, prior approval of the University Controller is required.
 For orders under $75,000, approvals may be granted on a case-by-case basis.
 This does not apply to copier leases per any established contracts.ii.
 Installment Purchases of Equipment